Reef in grip of another bleaching event

 Tony Fontes is a dive operator and climate advocate based in the Whitsundays.

-He said the bleaching now being documented is gravely concerning because its happening under the La Nina weather phenomenon that typically keeps ocean temperatures lower.
+He said the bleaching being documented was gravely concerning because it was happening under the La Nina weather phenomenon that typically kept ocean temperatures lower.

 – AAP